Category Archives: 1955 Films

 Grade: A-

-Picnic is a dear, classic film, from 1955 that is just wonderful to watch over the Labor Day weekend holiday, or anytime throughout the humid summer season.
+Picnic is a classic 1955 film that is wonderful to watch over Labor Day weekend or anytime during the humid summer season.

 William Holden stars as a “wrong side of the tracks” type of guy who arrives in a quiet Kansas town on Labor Day weekend, disrupting the town events and causing scandals for the townspeople.